yilmazedis/UIKit-TMDB-App/README.md

 ### Bonuses
 - + Clean code style. +
 - + Abstracting the 3rd party libraries. - (I tried to do it.
-But I couldn't decided possible way.)
+But I couldn't decided if it is necessary.)
 - + MVVM Architecture +
 - + High Order Function usage +